Last edited on Nov 1, 2023

 The Cable Act

-- The Cable Act permits Mediacom to disclose PII if the disclosure is necessary to render, or conduct a legitimate business activity related to, the cable service or other services provided to you; required by law or legal process; or limited to your name and address, subject to your right to opt-out of us sharing your name and address.
+- The Cable Act permits Mediacom to disclose PII if the disclosure is necessary to render, or conduct a legitimate business activity related to, the cable service or other services provided to you; required by law or legal process; or if we reasonably believe that an emergency involving immediate danger of death or serious physical injury to any person requires disclosure of the information without delay.
+In addition, Mediacom may disclose name and address of subscribers, subject to the subscriber’s right to opt-out of us sharing name and address; a subscriber can opt-out by filling out the Opt-Out Form.
+The frequency of any disclosure of PII varies in accordance with our business needs and business purposes as described in this Policy.
 At this time, we do not provide customer names and addresses with third parties for their own marketing or other purposes.
 If we decide to do this in the future, we will provide you notice and an opportunity to opt-out of such sharing.
-The frequency of any disclosure of PII varies in accordance with our business needs and business purposes as described in this Policy.

 - If you are a Mediacom cable subscriber, you may request access to the PII that Mediacom has collected a maintained about you.
 In order to request such access, 1-855-633-4226.
 You may review only your PII and may request that Mediacom correct errors.
 Mediacom reserves the right to charge the reasonable cost of retrieving and photocopying documents, where permitted by law.